JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/ProfileQC.rst

   If this number exceeds a threshold (set by defining the parameter :code:`nErrorsFail`) then the entire profile is rejected.

 - The basic checks are always performed unless they are specifically disabled (by setting the parameter :code:`flagBasicChecksFail` to true).

+Other filters that deal with atmospheric profiles include the :ref:`Profile Background Check <profbkgcheck>` and the :ref:`Profile Few Observations Check <proffewobscheck>`.
+Note that the Profile Background Check is different to the Bayesian background check which is described in the :ref:`BackgroundX <profconcheck_background>` section below.

 ..
   (Commented out for now - will be revisited once all of the filters are in place)